jashburn8020/long-reads/fx_markets.md

 The pricing of forward exchange rates is fundamentally linked to the **interest rate differentials** between the two currencies involved.
 The principle behind forward pricing is that no risk-free arbitrage opportunity should exist between the spot and forward markets.
 If there were a significant difference that wasn't explained by interest rate differentials, traders could theoretically borrow in the low-interest-rate currency, convert it to the high-interest-rate currency in the spot market, invest it at the higher rate, and simultaneously lock in a future exchange rate to convert it back, guaranteeing a profit.

 To prevent such arbitrage, forward rates adjust to reflect these interest rate differences.
 Currencies with higher interest rates tend to trade at a **forward discount** relative to currencies with lower interest rates.
 This means that the forward rate for the higher-yielding currency will be lower than the current spot rate.
 Conversely, currencies with lower interest rates tend to trade at a **forward premium**, where the forward rate is higher than the spot rate.
-The intuition here is that the higher interest earned on the high-yielding currency is offset by a less favorable exchange rate in the future, and vice versa for the low-yielding currency.
+The intuition here is that **the higher interest earned on the high-yielding currency is offset by a less favorable exchange rate in the future, and vice versa for the low-yielding currency**.
 The precise calculation of the forward rate involves the spot rate and the time value of money as reflected in the interest rates of the two currencies over the period of the forward contract.

 **Key Terms:**